adamconnelly/kelpie/README.md

 The following is a list of known-outstanding features:

+- [ ] Add the ability to customize the name, package and output folder of the generated mocks.
-- [ ] Generating mocks for inline interfaces in structs.
+- [ ] Switch from `go:generate` to using a config file for more efficient mock generation in large code-bases.

 ## Quickstart